themarcelor/blog/_posts/2021-12-10-SRE-in-10-minutes.md

 ---
 Let us talk about SRE

+I noticed that some engineers from Dev teams were curious about the actual role of an SRE and what exactly is our skillset, so I decided to invest some keystrokes to explain some of the stuff we work with and share one common practice used by SREs to monitor the performance of a service.

 # What is SRE?

-I noticed that some engineers from Dev teams were curious about the actual role of an SRE and what exactly is our skillset, so I decided to invest some keystrokes to explain some of the stuff we work with.

 SRE (Site Reliability Engineering), at its core, is about one thing: